Introduction to the Classical Guitar

 1. Basic Arpeggios

-• Exercise: Try a simple P-I-M-A (thumb, index, middle, ring) arpeggio pattern on an open C major chord.
-Play the 5th string with your thumb, the 3rd string with your index finger, the 2nd string with your middle finger, and the 1st string with your ring finger.
-Repeat the pattern smoothly and evenly.
+• Exercise: Try a simple p-i-m-a arpeggio pattern on an open E minor chord (all open strings).
+Play the 6th string with your thumb, the 3rd string with your index finger, the 2nd string with your middle finger, and the 1st string with your ring finger.
+Repeat the pattern to make it smooth and flowing.
+Once you’re comfortable you can add in the descending arpeggio as well.
+So now you’ll play p-i-m-a-m-i.

 2. Basic Scales